Clients would contract Jennifer in her personal capacity as a Barrister, and not through Safeguarding Today Ltd.

 Jennifer Smith (Registered with the Bar Council as Jennifer Birch) qualified for direct access work in November 2019.
-The service offered allows individuals and businesses to work directly with a Barrister, to easily obtain a fixed fee quote and communicate with our clerking team.
+The service offered allows members of the public and directors of businesses to work directly with a Barrister, to easily obtain a fixed fee quote and communicate with our clerking team.

 There are clear benefits to you in instructing a barrister directly: